pgspider/sqlite_fdw/README.md

 ==========================================

 This is a foreign data wrapper (FDW) to connect [PostgreSQL](https://www.postgresql.org/) to [SQLite](https://sqlite.org/) database file.
-This FDW works with PostgreSQL 11, 12, 13, 14 and 15.
+This FDW works with PostgreSQL 11, 12, 13, 14, 15 and confirmed with SQLite 3.38.5.

 Contents
 --------